connorpj-tech/Active-Directory-Server/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-This SOP will demenstrate how to provision a Windows virtual machine in the cloud and configure an Active Directory server
+This SOP will demenstrate how to deploy a Windows virtual machine in the cloud and configure an Active Directory server for managing users in a company setting
 <br />